+Due to difficulties recruiting customers for some trials, in some test cells the number of trial participants was less than the target numbers set out in the bid.
 Appendix 4 describes the size of the data sets relative to what was proposed in the bid.
-The test cells are categorised as follows:
+The test cells can be categorised as follows:

-- Proof of concept (test cells 4, 18, 19); - Analysis of existing data (test cell 7); and - 'Statistical' or 'case study' (all remaining test cells).
+- Proof of concept (test cells 4, 18a, 18b, 19); - Analysis of existing data (test cell 7); and - 'Statistical' or 'case study' (the other 19 test cells).